gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

-- **Technical Writers**: Review doc requirements in issues, track issues and MRs that contain docs changes, help with any questions throughout the authoring/editing process, work on special projects related to the documentation, and review all new and updated docs content after it's merged (unless a pre-merge review request is made).
+- **Technical Writers**: Review doc requirements in issues, track issues and MRs that contain docs changes, help with any questions throughout the authoring/editing process, work on special projects related to the documentation, and review all new and updated docs content, whether before or after it is merged.

 Beyond this process, any member of the GitLab community can also author or request documentation improvements that are not associated with a new or changed feature.
 See the [Documentation improvement workflow](improvement-workflow.md).